AndyFul/ConfigureDefender/README.md

 .

-The below list shows which settings are available in different Windows versions:
+The below list shows which Defender settings are available in different Windows versions:

 .

-At least Windows 8.1: Real-time Monitoring, Behavior Monitoring, Scan all downloaded files and attachments, Reporting Level (MAPS membership level), Average CPU Load while scanning
+At least Windows 8.1: Real-time Monitoring, Behavior Monitoring, Scan all downloaded files and attachments, Reporting Level (MAPS membership level), Average CPU Load while scanning.
+But, there are problems with configuring them via PowerShell 4.0 that is built into Windows 8.1.
+This is the reason why ConfigureDefender can support those settings only in Windows 10+ with built-in PowerShell 5+.

 .